-This guide will walk you through the process of integrating the Capsule Modal into your web application.
-The Capsule Modal provides an easy-to-use, pre-built interface for user authentication and wallet management.
+This guide will walk you through the process of integrating the Capsule Modal into your web application, providing a seamless way to manage user authentication and wallets.

 Prerequisites